tedk13/pui-website/content/docs/components/image-round.md

 date: 2018-07-20T12:59:15-04:00
 ---

-Circular pills can also have images.
+You can create easy rounded images.

 | Class Name            | Height and Width |
 | --------------------- | ---------------- |